-STARSkate offers opportunities for skaters of all ages to develop fundamental figure skating skills in the areas of ice dance, skills, free skate and artistic skating.
-Unique in Canada, this program teaches figure skating skills in a group and/or private lesson format in a progressive and sequential manner and includes specifically designed awards and incentives.
+STARSkate offers opportunities for skaters of all ages to develop fundamental figure skating skills in the areas of Ice Dance, Skills, Free Skate (includes Elements and Programs) and Artistic skating.
+Unique in Canada, this program teaches figure skating skills in a group and private lesson format in a progressive and sequential manner.
 Skaters have the opportunity to take Skate Canada Assessments through a nationally standardized assessment system.
 Skaters who have mastered figure skating skills in STARSkate may also choose to pursue synchronized skating or pairs skating.

-When you/your child registers for a STARSkate program at your local Skate Canada club, you also become a member of Skate Canada and will have access to:
+When your skater registers for a STARSkate program at Mayfield Figure Skating Club, they become a part of the Skate Canada community and will have access to:

 - opportunities to be recognized through a nationally standardized assessment system for achieving specific figure skating skills

 - invitational and interclub competitions, including the STARSkate championship stream

 - STARSkate Skater of the Year awards program

 - Special STARSkate events and club functions